damurashov/STM32-CubeMX-registers-to-Rust/README.md

 Stage 1 - parse define constants

 1. Parse preprocessor definitions which follow key-value structure
-2. Filter out preprocessor definitions which reference some identifiers that are not present in the file
+2. Filter out preprocessor definitions which reference missing identifiers
-3. Translate those k-v defines into Rust code
+3. Translate those k-v definitions into Rust code

 Stage 2 - parse register offsets

 1. Unlike the the previous ones, register offsets are mapped onto memory through use of C structs.
-So the parser matches the structs that follow `typedef struct {...} *_TypeDef` pattern, parse the body of the structure, calculate offsets based on the type of the structure's member, and translate that into Rust code.
+So the parser matches the structs that follow `typedef struct {...} *_TypeDef` pattern, parses the body of the structure, calculate offsets using the type of the structure's member, and translate that into Rust code.
 On the offset calculation stage, type of the struct's member **is taken into account**, so a member defined as `uint16_t` will not erroneously advance the accumulated offset by `0x4`.